Introduction to Data Analyst

 - Financial services

-What can you do with data Analyst?
+What can you do with a Data Analyst?

 A data analyst is more than just a number cruncher.
 An analyst reviews the given data and determines how the data can be used to solve real-life problems or help a company to grow its business.
 Analysts work with shareholders and different managers to know their vision and provide them with insights on how data will help them to achieve it.

 Analysts help a company to plan ahead by evaluating the efficiency at which a company runs its operations on a daily basis with the help of data.
-They can also yield results related to forecasting the more or less demand from customers and data measurements can be used for accounting and financial operations at the time of budgeting and project management to measure project duration and employee efficiency.
+They can also yield results related to forecasting the more or less demand from customers, and data measurements can be used for accounting and financial operations at the time of budgeting and project management to measure project duration and employee efficiency.

 Working with a Data Analyst

-- An analyst can also help a bank to identify probable fraudulent customers based analysis made on historical data.
+- An analyst can also help a bank to identify probable fraudulent customers based on analysis made on historical data.

 - What is the current scenario?